 #7 Establish Shipping and Return Policies

-We can’t discuss e-commerce product page best practices without highlighting the importance of establishing comprehensive shipping and return policies.
+We can’t discuss ecommerce product page best practices without highlighting the importance of establishing comprehensive shipping and return policies.
 Keeping your customers in the dark about rules of delivery and return is one of the most detrimental things you could do in the process of product page design.

 Place your policies right on the product page to avoid sending your customers to another webpage.
 Tuck your rules away under an accordion or simply position them on your product page where they can be easily seen.
 Consumers will appreciate your transparency and will be more inclined to buy if shipping and return policies are laid out right away.

 Having a dedicated webpage with the complete details of your conditions is also great practice.
-Leave a link to your separate shipping and return policies page in the footer of your e-commerce site.
+Leave a link to your separate shipping and return policies page in the footer of your ecommerce site.

 product page best practices shipping and return policy statistics